Are accounting students overloaded and under-supported?

 How does heavy workload affect accounting students?

-Accounting students in UK higher education frequently experience pressure from the volume and pace of work as well as the demanding nature of the curriculum.
-Extensive coursework, stringent deadlines and limited academic support can leave students overwhelmed and at risk of burnout.
+Accounting students in UK higher education often feel pressure from the volume and pace of work.
+Extensive coursework, tight deadlines, and limited academic support can leave students overwhelmed and at risk of burnout.

 How can timetabling reduce exam pressure?